Shorebird Working Group

 Tel: +65-9784 9520

-Bio: David became involved in nature reserve and wetland conservation issues in 1994-1996 when he began working for the Wildlife Department in the Ministry of Forestry in Beijing.
+Bio: David became involved in wetland conservation in 1994-1996 when he worked for the Ministry of Forestry in Beijing.
 In 1997, David joined the Wetlands International (WI)-China Office in Beijing as a project officer.
-He worked with the well-known shorebird conservationist, the late Mr. Mark Batter, on the first comprehensive shorebird surveys in the China part of the Yellow Sea.
-These activities led to a strong interest in shorebird conservation, and David became dedicated to conserving shorebirds in the East Asian-Australasian Flyway.
-David joined Wetlands International-Asia Pacific Office in Kuala Lumpur in 2001 where he was engaged as the International Coordinator for the Asian Waterbird Census programme.
-During the period, David organized workshops for the national coordinators in 2003 and 2006, and facilitated training courses in India and China to promote the regional waterbird monitoring programme.
-He also conducted waterbird surveys in a number of countries, including Bangladesh, Thailand and Malaysia.
-During this period, David also contributed to the development of the shorebird site network in the EAAF, particularly in Malaysia and Thailand.
-David joined the National Parks Board Singapore at Sungei Buloh Wetland Reserve in 2008.
-Here, his work has focused on shorebird habitat conservation, management, population monitoring, and research.
-Recently, David led shorebird studies using radio tracking to identify important sites in Singapore for Conservation, geolocators and satellite tracking to identify migration routes, stopover sites, and breeding sites of shorebirds wintering in Singapore.
-David also has provided technical support for the development of the ASEAN Flyway Network with the ASEAN Centre for Biodiversity.
-David became the Monitoring Coordinator for the Shorebird Working Group in December 2018; he has been actively involved in the organizing the first Shorebird Science meeting which will be held in Nov 2020.
+David then became dedicated to conserving shorebirds in the East Asian-Australasian Flyway through his work with the shorebird conservationist, the late Mr. Mark Barter, on the first comprehensive shorebird surveys in the China part of the Yellow Sea.
+He joined WI-Asia Pacific Office in Kuala Lumpur in 2001 as the International Coordinator for the Asian Waterbird Census, conducted surveys, published scientific reports, organised meetings for the national coordinators, and facilitated waterbird monitoring training courses.
+David also contributed to the development of the shorebird site network in the EAAF, particularly in Malaysia and Thailand.
+David joined the National Parks Board Singapore at Sungei Buloh Wetland Reserve in 2008, focusing on shorebird habitat conservation, management, population monitoring, and research.
+David led shorebird studies using radio and satellite tracking to identify important sites in Singapore for conservation, and migration routes of shorebirds wintering in Singapore.
+David also provided technical support for the development of the ASEAN Flyway Network.
+David became the Monitoring Coordinator for the Shorebird Working Group in December 2018, and then as the Chair in March 2023; he helped in the organization of the first EAAF Shorebird Science meeting in Nov 2020.

 Core Team